 The keyword 'EMAJ\LAST\MARK' can be used as mark name, representing the last set mark.

-The output file name must be supplied as an absolute pathname.
+If supplied, the output file name must be an absolute pathname.
 It must have the appropriate permission so that the PostgreSQL instance can write to it.
 If the file already exists, its content is overwritten.